dlubal-software/.github/docs/guide/General.md

 Hello ✋ ,

-we have created this discussion to make a space where we can mutually communicate about our open source projects and development of our APIs - WebService and In-App Scripting.
+we have created this discussion to make a space where we can mutually communicate about our open source projects and development of our WebService and In-App Scripting.

 Please read our [code of conduct](/guide/CODE_OF_CONDUCT.md)